shawnfoster/cta-community-stop/README.md

 # cta-community-stop
-A site developed to locating CTA information in the area and broadcast relevant information online to a partner store.
+A site developed for locating CTA information in the area and broadcasting relevant info online to a partner store.